zergiocosta/SC-BXSlider/readme.txt

 = 2.0.1 =
 * print_r that was showing got removed from the plugin

+= 2.1.0 =
+* Now you can add custom css, into the administrator panel

 == Upgrade Notice ==

 = 2.0 =
 Now, you can configure most of the "general options" from the original BX Slider

+= 2.1 =
+Now you can add custom css, into the administrator panel